NascHQ/reactive-i18n/README.md

     [...]
 ```

 The `fallbackLang` property also accepts `none`.
-In this case, if the term is not found in any dictionary, **no worning** will be triggered and will not show anything on the screen for that term.
+In this case, if the term is not found in any dictionary, **no warning** will be triggered and it will not show anything on the screen for that term.

 ## Technical table